pri5m/Learning-log/databases/session_2.md

 The key is called a Foreign Key in a table which receives it and it is called a Primary Key in the table it originates from.

+## Data integrity

+**Data integrity** – is ensured by integrity rules which may be semantical and syntactical.
+Integrity rules may be stored in a DBMS or implemented at the application level.

+Semantical rules address the issues with the meaning of concepts (e.g. ID is not unique), while syntactical rules address the issues with the representation form (e.g. a date is a DATE, rather than a STRING).

+## Integrity constraints

+To ensure data integrity relational model introduces a number of constraints.

+The major types of integrity constraint are:

+❖ Domain constraint

+❖ Entity integrity constraint

+❖ Referential integrity constraint

+## Domain constraint